Homological properties of the perfect and absolute integral closures of Noetherian domains: Projective dimension of certain modules over

-\begin{lemma} (\cite[Lemma 2.18]{O1}) Let $A$ be a ring and let $I$ be a well-ordered set.
-Suppose that $\{N_i : i\in I\}$ is a collection of submodules of an $A$-module $M$ such that $i\leq j$ implies $N_i\subseteq N_j$ and $M = \bigcup_{i\in I} N_i$.
-Suppose that $\pd_A (N_i/\bigcup_{j<i} N_j)\leq n$ for all $i\in I$.
+\begin{lemma} (\cite[Lemma 2.18]{O1}) Let $A$ be a ring and let $\Gamma$ be a well-ordered set.
+Suppose that $\{N_\gamma : \gamma\in \Gamma\}$ is a collection of submodules of an $A$-module $M$ such that $\gamma'\leq \gamma$ implies $N_{\gamma'}\subseteq N_{\gamma}$ and $M = \bigcup_{\gamma\in \Gamma} N_\gamma$.
+Suppose that $\pd_A (N_\gamma/\bigcup_{\gamma'<\gamma} N_{\gamma'})\leq n$ for all $\gamma\in \Gamma$.
 Then $pd_A(M)\leq n$. \end{lemma}

 \begin{lemma} Let $R$ be a domain and let $x$ be a nonzero and nonunit element of $R^+$. \begin{enumerate} \item[i)] If $R$ is of characteristic zero, then $(x^{\infty})R^+$ has a bounded free resolution of countably generated free $R^+$-modules of length one.
 In particular, $\pd_{R^+}((x^{\infty})R^+)\leq1$.
 The equality holds, if $R$ is Noetherian Henselian and local. \item[ii)] If $R$ is of prime characteristic $p$, then $(x^{\infty})R^+$ has a bounded free resolution of countably generated free $R^+$-modules of length one.
-In fact, $\pd_{R^+}((x^{\infty})R^+)=1$. \end{enumerate} \end{lemma}
+The equality holds, if $R$ is Noetherian Henselian and local. \end{enumerate} \end{lemma}

 \begin{proof} i) Clearly, $\frac{1}{n}-\frac{1}{n+1}>0$, and so $x^{\frac{1}{n}-\frac{1}{n+1}}\in R^+$.
 Note that $x^{1/n}=x^{1/n+1}x^{\frac{1}{n}-\frac{1}{n+1}}$.
 In particular, $x^{1/n}R^+\subseteq x^{1/n+1}R^+$.
 For each $n$, the exact sequence is a projective resolution of $x^{1/n+1}R^+ / x^{1/n}R^+$.
 So $\pd_{R^+}( x^{1/n+1}R^+ / x^{1/n}R^+)\leq 1$.
 By Lemma \ref{Aus}, $\pd_{R^+}((x^{\infty})R^+)\leq1$.
 Now, we construct the concrete free resolution of $(x^{\infty})R^+$.
 Let $F_0$ be a free $R^+$-module with base $\{e_n:n\in \mathbb{N}\}$.
 The assignment $e_n\mapsto x^{1/n}$ provides a natural epimorphism $\varphi:F_0\longrightarrow(x^{\infty})R^+$.
 We will show that $\ker\varphi$ is free over $R^+$.
 For each integer $n$ set $\eta_n:=e_n-x^{1/n(n+1)}e_{n+1}$.
 Let $F_1$ be a submodule of $\ker\varphi$ generated by $\{\eta_n:n\in \mathbb{N}\}$.
 It is easy to see that $F_1\subseteq\ker\varphi$.
 In fact, the equality holds.
 Let $\Sigma_{i=1}^n \alpha_i e_i$ be in $\ker\varphi$, where $\alpha_i\in R^+$ for all $1\leq i\leq n$.
 It is straightforward to check that where $\beta_{n-1}:=-(\alpha_1 x^{\frac{n-2}{n-1}}+\alpha_2 x^{\frac{n-3}{2(n-1)}}+\alpha_3 x^{\frac{n-4}{3(n-1)}}+\cdots+\alpha_{n-1})$.
 Thus $\alpha_n=\beta_{n-1}x^{1/n^2-n}$, because $R^+$ is an integral domain.
 Hence By using induction on $n$, one deduces that $\Sigma_{i=1}^{n-2} \alpha_i e_i+(\alpha_{n-1}+\beta_{n-1})e_{n-1}\in F_1$.
 This yields that $\Sigma_{i=1}^n \alpha_i e_i\in F_1$, because $\beta_{n-1}\eta_{n-1}\in \ker\varphi$.
 Thus $\ker\varphi$ is generated by the set $\{\eta_n|n\in\mathbb{N}\}$.
 In order to establish $\pd_{R^+}((x^{\infty})R^+)\leq1$, it is therefore enough for us to prove that $F_1$ is a free $R^+$-module with base $\{\eta_n:n\in \mathbb{N}\}$.
 Assume that $\Sigma_{i=1}^n \alpha_i \eta_i=0$, where $\alpha_i \in R^+$.
 View this equality in $F_0$.
 The coefficient of $e_{n+1}$ in the left hand side of the equality is $-x^{1/n^2+n}\alpha_n$.
 So $\alpha_n=0$.
 Continuing inductively, we get that $\alpha_{n-1}=\cdots =\alpha_{1}=0$.
 Hence $F_1$ is a free $R^+$-module.
 This yields the desired claim.\footnote{Note that we proved $\pd_{R^+}((x^{\infty})R^+)\leq1$ by two different methods.
 The first one is an easy application of a result Auslander, see Lemma \ref{Aus}.
 The second actually proved a more stronger result: $(x^{\infty})R^+$ has a free resolution of countably generated free $R^+$-modules of length bounded by one.}